toddwint/typelines/README.md

     - Right click on an item to bring up the actions menu

 - Keyboard
-    - Clicking enter on a line will copy the item to the clipboard and select the next item in the list
+    - ENTER will copy the item to the clipboard and select the next item in the list
-    - Clicking delete on a line will remove it from the list
+    - DELETE will remove the selected item from the list
+    - UP will select the item above the currently selected item
+    - DOWN will select the item above the currently selected item
-    - CTRL-Enter will toggle the keyboard listener
+    - CTRL-ENTER will toggle the keyboard listener
+    - CTRL-E will open the edit selected item dialog
+    - CTRL-I will open the insert after selected item dialog
-    - CTRL-I will open the import dialog
+    - CTRL-O will open the import dialog
     - CTRL-S will open the save dialog

-### Issues
+## Issues

 1. Please see pynput's webpage on [Platform limitations](https://pynput.readthedocs.io/en/latest/limitations.html).